pars20/tgju_matisweb/README.md

 # MatisWeb TGJU Live Market Prices

-This is a plugin that gets the last market prices of the indexes form TGJU and save them.
+This plugin fetches the latest market prices for various indexes from TGJU and stores them.
-You will be able to show these data with **shortcodes** anywhere in your WP website 🧐
+You can easily display this data anywhere on your WordPress website using shortcodes. 🧐

-Here are the full document for the shortcode:
+Here’s the complete documentation for the shortcode:

 ## Index Price

-Shows the last trade price retrieved from the tgju for the **INDEX_NAME**
+Displays the latest trade price fetched from TGJU for the specified index.

 `[TGJU matisweb INDEX_NAME]`